MiloMessinger/HarvardWestlakeGame/design.md

-# Harvard Westlake School Game Overview
+# Milo High School Game Overview

 ## Notice Before Game Creation (For Legal Reasons)
 Real students and teachers should not be represented in this game.